emiliobiz/billy_bulky_ecommerce/README.md

 This project represents a comprehensive approach to e-commerce data analysis, with a focus on scalability, maintainability, and the delivery of valuable business insights.
 It serves as a testament to the capabilities of dbt and modern data practices in the field of analytics engineering.

+## What's next?

+**SOON** We will utilise Metabase as the visualisation tool to create reporting dashboards based on the models we created.